az-digital/template/.github/SECURITY.md

 ## Always use MFA
 Strong passwords aren’t secure enough anymore.
 Attackers have developed several tested methods of stealing credentials, giving them unauthorized access to private accounts.

-For this reason, enabling Multi-Factor Authentication (MFA) for all your GitHub is critical.
+For this reason, requiring Multi-Factor Authentication (MFA) for all your GitHub organizations is critical.
-> MFA should be enforced for every GitHub user in your organization.
+> MFA should be enforced for every GitHub user in your organizations.
->> To require MFA,  select Your Profile Photo → Your Organizations→ Settings → Security→Authentication Security.
-You can see all the details here.
+>> To require MFA, select Your Profile Photo → Your Organizations → Settings → Security → Authentication Security.
+For more details, see the [GitHub documentation](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-two-factor-authentication-for-your-organization/requiring-two-factor-authentication-in-your-organization).

 - - - -